Persian cat: Persians and Angoras

-A Persian cat was presented at the first organised cat show, in 1871 in The Crystal Palace in London, England, organized by Harrison Weir.
+A Persian cat was presented at the first organised cat show, in 1871 in The Crystal Palace in London, England, organised by Harrison Weir.
 As specimens closer to the later established Persian conformation became the more popular types, attempts were made to differentiate it from the Angora.
 The first breed standard (then called the points of excellence list) was issued in 1889 by cat show promoter Weir.
 Weir stated that the Persian differed from the Angora in the tail being longer, hair more full and coarse at the end, and head larger, with less pointed ears.
 Not all cat fanciers agreed with the idea of making (or creating) a distinction between the two types, and in The Book of the Cat of 1903, Francis Simpson states that "the distinctions, apparently with hardly any difference, between Angoras and Persians are of so fine a nature that I must be pardoned if I ignore the class of cat commonly called Angora".

 Dorothy Bevill Champion lays out the difference between the two types in the 1909 Everybody's Cat Book:

 Our pedigree imported long-hairs of to-day are undoubtedly a cross of the Angora and Persian; the latter possesses a rounder head than the former, also the coat is of quite a different quality.

 Bell goes on to detail the differences.
 Persian coats consist of a woolly undercoat and a long, hairy outer coat.
 The coat loses all the thick underwool in the summer, and only the long hair remains.
 Hair on the shoulders and upper part of the hind legs is somewhat shorter.
 Conversely, the Angora has a very different coat which consists of long, soft hair, hanging in locks, "inclining to a slight curl or wave on the under parts of the body."
 The Angora's hair is much longer on the shoulders and hind legs than the Persian, which Bell considered a great improvement.
 However, Bell says the Angora "fails to the Persian in head", Angoras having a more wedge-shaped head and Persians having a rounder head.

 Bell notes that Angoras and Persians have been crossbred, resulting in a decided improvement to each breed, but claimed the long-haired cat of 1909 had significantly more Persian influence than Angora.

 Champion lamented the lack of distinction among various long-haired types by English fanciers, who in 1887, decided to group them under the umbrella term "Long-haired Cats".